agounaris/prometheus-performance-analysis/README.md

 #### Conclusion

 Remote write isn't a replacement for scraping but a **strategic complement** for scenarios requiring durability, centralized access, or cross-system integration.
 While it introduces higher resource usage, this trade-off is justified for organizations needing these capabilities.
-For pure scraping workloads, Prometheus remains optimized, but modern observability stacks often require hybrid approaches[^9_1][^9_2][^9_6].
+For pure scraping workloads, Prometheus remains optimized, but modern observability stacks often require hybrid approaches.

 ## Observations from the Test: